 Figure 5: Identification of commonly enriched EV proteins across different C. albicans strains.
 Heatmap of proteins identified in all four EV samples (n = 396, Venn overlap in Figure 4A).
 Each column represents a C. albicans strain and each row represents a protein.
 The colours indicate the log2(FC) of the protein for that particular strain; red is EV enriched, blue is EV depleted, and black is EV exclusive.
 Unsupervised clustering of rows and columns was performed using Gower’s formula via the daisy function from the R package cluster [57].
-Proteins which were exclusive to EVs from all four strains and therefore had no valid log2(FC) values were separated prior to clustering, in the group designated “Cluster 8”.
+Proteins which were exclusive to EVs in all four data sets and therefore had no valid log2(FC) values were separated prior to clustering, in the group designated “Cluster 8”.
 Functional enrichment analyses were performed on the heatmap protein clusters using the online tool FungiFun2 [56].
 A selection of significantly enriched GO terms, biological process (BP), cellular component (CC), and molecular function (MF), are presented in the table inset.
 Full lists of enriched GO terms and proteins in each cluster are available in Supplementary Data S3 and S5 respectively.
+Proteins in bold italics are the 22 putative C. albicans EV marker proteins presented in Figure 7.

 Figure 6: Identification of common significantly enriched or exclusive C. albicans EV and WCL proteins.
 Proteins identified as significantly enriched or exclusive to EVs in Figure 2 were compared to select those which were common to all four datasets.
 47 proteins were identified as potential positive EV protein markers and 62 proteins as potential negative EV protein markers.
 The data tables underlying Figure 6 are provided in Supplementary Data S4.
 Details of the 47 positive EV protein marker candidates and 62 negative candidates can be found in Table 1 and Supplementary Table S2 respectively.

 Figure 7: Twentytwo best potential C. albicans positive EV protein markers.
-These proteins are those underlined in Table 1.
-They are enriched or exclusive to EVs isolated from all of the C. albicans strains investigated in this study.
+The most promising EV marker proteins are underlined in Table 1.
+They are enriched or exclusive to EVs isolated from all the C. albicans strains investigated in this study.
 The proteins fit within the EV biomarker categories 1 and 2 from MISEV2018 which includes transmembrane, GPIanchored, and cytosolic proteins that are EV enriched [15].

 Figure 8: Predicted topology and palmitoylation sites of C. albicans MCC/eisosome proteins Sur7 and Evp1 (orf19.6741) compared to the human tetraspanin CD81.

-The [59]presence of transmembrane (TM) domains [60] and palmitoylation sites shown on the left side of the figure were predicted using the online tools TOPCONS2 (topcons.cbr.su.se) and CSSPALM 4.0 (csspalm.biocuckoo.org) respectively.
+TOPCONS2 (topcons.cbr.su.se) [59] was used to analyse the amino acid sequences of human CD81 and C. albicans Sur7 and Evp1 to predict their topology and the location of transmembrane (TM) domains.
+The hydrophobicity plots (light blue chart) and topology diagrams (red and blue lines) are shown on the left side of the figure.
+Additionally, cysteine residues of Sur7 and Evp1 predicted to be palmitoylated using CSSPALM 4.0 (csspalm.biocuckoo.org) have been annotated [60].
 For CD81, palmitoylation sites experimentally determined in previous literature are shown [119].
 The right side of the figure shows a cartoon representation of the TOPCONS2 consensus topology prediction for the three proteins as well as the crystal structure of CD81 (PDB: 5TCX) [120].

 References